learn-co-curriculum/dsc-normal-distribution/README.md

 Keeping this in mind, have another look at the IQ distribution and identify "extreme events" in terms of IQ!

-## Why so popular?
+## Why So Popular?

 In this section, you'll learn about some reasons why normal distributions are so popular among data scientists:

 ### Ubiquitous in Natural Phenomena

-An amazingly vast number of natural processes naturally follows the Gaussian distribution.
+An amazingly vast number of natural processes naturally follow the normal distribution.
 A simple normal distribution gives the best model approximation for natural processes like weight, height, blood pressure, etc. Errors committed during some measurements are also found to be normally distributed so they can be modeled and isolated with ease.
 The income, expenditure and other social attributes of masses are often normally distributed as well.

 ### Central Limit Theorem

 The Central Limit Theorem states:
->When you add **a large number** of independent random variables, irrespective of the original distribution of these variables, **their sum tends towards a Gaussian distribution**.
+>When you add **a large number** of independent random variables, irrespective of the original distribution of these variables, **their sum tends towards a normal distribution**.

-The theorem provides a reason why many natural phenomena follow Gaussian distribution.
+The theorem provides a reason why many natural phenomena follow a normal distribution.

-The key takeaway from central limit theorem is that fact that it allows different distributions to be processed as a normal distribution, even when they do not fulfill normality requirements shown above.
+The key takeaway from the central limit theorem is that it allows different distributions to be processed as a normal distribution, even when they do not fulfill the normality requirements shown above.
 We'll discuss this further when we talk about hypothesis testing

 [Here is an interesting youtube video highlighting this phenomenon](https://www.youtube.com/watch?v=AUSKTk9ENzg) for now.
 We will consider this in detail later.

 ### Simplified Computation

-When undergoing transformations, a number of distributions tend to change their nature and may result as a totally new distribution.
+When undergoing transformations, a number of distributions tend to change their nature and may result in a totally new distribution.
 With normal distributions, we can add random variables, take their product or apply any other advanced transformations like Fourier and Convolution - the resulting distribution will always be normal.

-For every Gaussian model approximation, there may exist a complex multi-parameter distribution that gives a better approximation than the Normal distribution.
-Even then a Gaussian is often the preferred distribution to use because it makes the math a lot simpler!
+For every normal model approximation, there may exist a complex multi-parameter distribution that gives a better approximation than the normal distribution.
+Even then a normal distribution is often the preferred distribution to use because it makes the math a lot simpler!

 ## Normal Distributions in Python